Picture of HAHTravels

 Powered by GetYourGuide

-A Golden Circle in Iceland map highlighting the main attractions
+A Golden Circle Iceland map highlighting the main attractions and stops for your itinerary

-There are two main ways travelers do the Golden Circle route in Iceland, rent a car and follow the map or book a tour.
+Exploring the Golden Circle in Iceland independently offers unmatched freedom to set your own pace, if you’re doing a self-drive itinerary.
+However, guided tours provide convenience, especially during the winter months when road conditions may be challenging.
+A self-drive tour allows for extra flexibility to take detours, such as exploring the quaint churches along the route.
 My personal take?
 I am 100% for renting a vehicle and exploring on my own, however there are pros and cons to both.
 When you self-drive, you can go at your own pace and not feel rushed at sights along the Golden Circle in Iceland.
 Furthermore, I love having the freedom to stop when we see something intriguing, especially all the beautiful churches scattered around the country side.

 Along the Golden Circle route, and really scattered throughout Iceland, are beautiful small country churches.
-Pictured above, were some of my favorites from the Golden Circle Route.
+Pictured above, were some of my favorites church stops from the Golden Circle itinerary.

 Renting a Car for Golden Circle Route in Iceland

-I book my rental through Expedia.
+For those who prefer the flexibility of a Golden Circle self-drive itinerary Iceland, renting a car is a great option.
+Using a Golden Circle Iceland map to plan your route can help you reach each stop easily.
+This route takes around 6-8 hours, depending on how long you spend at each stop, so plan accordingly and allow time for unexpected detours.
+For rental cars, I book my rental through Expedia.
 I like keeping my flight and rental car info all on one app on my phone.
 In Iceland, I have rented through Avis and Europcar, but I have used Alamo and Hertz in other locations and would recommend any of those companies.
+The Golden Circle Iceland map will come in handy if you’re self-driving on your adventure.
+Follow it to see the popular sights.

 Car rental through Expedia is what we did when we self-drove Iceland's Golden Circle route and followed the map.

-I do, however, see why people book a tour along Iceland’s Golden Circle route.
+I do, however, see why people book a tour along Iceland’s Golden Circle route vs a self-drive adventure.
 The ease of not having to worry about where to go and how to get there is alluring to some.
-Then, there are the roads.
+Then, there are the roads in Iceland and if you chose to visit in the winter, driving the Golden Circle could be a challenge.
 Although Iceland’s roads are easy to drive and in really great shape, weather conditions, mostly in the winter, can make driving a challenge, and this is where a tour would be ideal.
 So for those who would rather not self-drive the Golden Circle route in Iceland, here is a great tour option:

 Powered by GetYourGuide